DrPeachy/ResumeSaver/README.md

 The application will have schemas: **Resume, User, Workspace, Experience, Duration, Education, SkillSlot**

 * users can have multiple workspaces
-* Each workspace can have at most three resumes uploaded
+* Each workspace have a format, a resume, etc
-* each resume can have multiple experiences
+* each resume can have multiple experiences, education, one header, and multiple skillslots
 * for more details, see the example class below

 **User:**